SigNoz/charts/charts/clickhouse/README.md

-# Clickhouse
+# ClickHouse

-This helmchart is being installed as subchart/dependecy for signoz helmchart with default values.
+This Helm chart is installed as a subchart/dependency for the SigNoz Helm chart with default values.

 ## Using Kubernetes Secrets for ClickHouse Credentials